SpringRoll/SpringRoll/src/scale-manager/README.md

 ## Scaled Entities

-Any object that needs to be updated after a resize event can be implemented as a scaled Entity.
-The object must have an `onResize` function.
+If your game has any code that needs to be updated after the game resizes it can be implemented as a ScaledEntity.
+A ScaledEntity's `onResize` function is automatically called by the ScaleManager.

 ```javascript
 class MyEntity extends ScaledEntity